Last Updated on February 27, 2021 by smartkitchenpicks

 Fruit and Nut Breakfast Bars that everyone going to love this….

 As someone who’s main motivation to get out of bed is the promise of a good breakfast (and coffee), I’ve never been able to understand those who skip what is probably the best meal of the day.

 I’m sure we’ve all heard it said that breakfast is the most important meal of the day, but I’m here to argue against that claim.
 Every meal is important — breakfast just happens to be the best of them.

 Ask anyone!
-99.9% of people will say that breakfast is their favorite meal, and the remaining 0.1% are just strange.
+99.9% of people will say that Fruit and Nut Breakfast Bars are their favorite meal, and the remaining 0.1% are just strange.
 Kidding.
 Sort of.
 But come on!